ArunaBisht/Machine_Learning_Trading_Bot/README.md

    ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-   As seen from below snapshot using AdBoost model, 'strategy predicted returns' are higher then 'actual returns' in starting and then goes down towards the end.
+   Results of AdBoost model, 'strategy predicted returns' are higher then 'actual returns' in starting and then goes down towards the end.

    ![](snapshots/cummulative_decision_tree.PNG)

    ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-   As seen from the below DecisionTree classification metrics -
+   Results of DecisionTree classification metrics -

    What percent of your predictions were correct for 'sell'? - 44% What percent of your predictions were correct for 'buy'? - 54%